-What systems do you employ to monitor your customer complaints and levels of satisfaction?
+What systems do you employ to monitor your customer complaints?

-What is your understanding of the whole of the customer value lifecycle?
+What is your understanding of the whole of the customer journey cycle?

 There are numerous ways you can do this.
-It starts by thanking them for their initial purchase.
-Then following up with them on a regular basis, to let them know about new or complementing products.
+It starts by thanking them for their initial purchase and then following up regularly.
+Also, let them know about new or complementing products.
 Invite them back to buy more.
-Above all stay in touch.
+Above all, stay in touch.

 There is more to your marketing than customer acquisition.
 That is only one side of the coin, and you must understand your existing customers are your business’s greatest asset.